vuorenkoski/tugurium/README.md

 [Time accounting](timeAccounting.md)

 There are also some example code snippets in C, Python and Arduino to send/get data from sensors, switches and cameras (tugurium-back/codeSnippetsForSending).
+Additionally, in tugurium-back/ folder one can find javascript progrms to get data to server from Finnish Meterological Institutes open data api: [https://en.ilmatieteenlaitos.fi/open-data](https://en.ilmatieteenlaitos.fi/open-data).
+These kind of programs could run for example hourly.

 ## Backend